julius-boettger/dotfiles/README.md

 </p>

 # Content overview
 > Note: "Recommended directory" is the path to the directory where the described file (or directory) is usually located.
-Also see the commands to create corresponding symbolic links under [Installation & usage](#installation--usage).
+This is either just `/etc/nixos/`, because this repository is assumed to be there, or another path, where a dotfile will be symlinked.
+See [`nix-packages/symlink-dotfiles.nix`](https://github.com/julius-boettger/dotfiles/blob/main/nix-packages/symlink-dotfiles.nix) for the script that should create those symlinks.

 | File or directory | Recommended directory | Description |
 |-------------------|-----------------------|-------------|